emmahewson/mp2_travel_quiz/TESTING.md

 - - -
 #### **Browser Compatibility**

-The site was tested on the following browsers
+The site was tested on the following browsers.
+No browser-specific bugs were found.
 * Google Chrome
 * Mozilla Firefox
 * Apple Safari

-**Bugs found - specific to browser testing:** REMOVE IF NONE!!

 - - -
 ### Testing Results Table